-All three levies are enforced by the Federal Government in accordance with the Private Health Insurance Act 2007.
-Depending on your age, income, marital status and current health insurance cover, you may be at risk of incurring all three penalties at tax time.
+All three of the above are enforced by the Federal Government in accordance with the Private Health Insurance Act 2007.
+Depending on your age, income, marital status and current health insurance cover, you may be at risk of incurring all three at tax time.

 Still confused?